punnie/rails-prom/README.md

 Hi there!
 This is the application used in the talk [Instrumenting a Rails application](https://ethereal.io/2019-07-22/instrumenting-a-rails-application/).

-Feel more than welcome to clone this repository and experiemnt with it as you please.
+Feel more than welcome to clone this repository and experiment with it as you please.

 ## Prerequisites